mergd/Executor-module/README.md

 Can be used in conjunction with transaction guard or other modules to limit scope of transactions that can be done by the multisig.

-Mostly code copied from the existing Safe contracts with minor modifications made where necessary.
+Mostly code copied from the existing Safe contracts with minor modifications made where necessary – including removing the transaction refund mechanisms.

 Built using Foundry, use at your own risk :).